rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 120
 ```

-This uses the fact that Haskell’s @let@ introduces recursive bindings.
+This uses the fact that Haskell’s `let` introduces recursive bindings.
 We can
 rewrite this definition using 'fix',

 ```haskell